LelsersLasers/EVC-BMS-Frontend/README.md

 - Loading back to T/F instead of a count?
 	- Or 2 separate loading states? (one for data loop one for parameters)
-- Change the active port
+- Change the ip address even if currently connected
 - Section dividers
 - Double vs single quotes
 - Bar of the current (amps)